Colleges, School and Institutes

 Willingness to take PhD students

-- Maciej Borowski: Elucidating native speaker knowledge of case and aspect in Polish (cognitive linguistics, experimental)
+Mr Maciej Borowski - Elucidating native speaker knowledge of case and aspect in Polish

-- Filip Nenadić (the University of Alberta, Edmonton, Canada).
-This is a part of the collaboration with Dr Benjamin V. Tucker and The Alberta Phonetics Laboratory.
+Mr Filip Nenadić (the University of Alberta, Edmonton, Canada).
+This is a part of a collaboration with Dr Benjamin V. Tucker and The Alberta Phonetics Laboratory.